Global and regional/continental trends in family size, sex ratios, and ageing/greying

 - Increase in the dependency ratio upon a small working population.

-- Less money available for meeting the needs of younger population.
+- Less money is available for meeting the needs of the younger population.
 Eg. Education, transport, social amenities

 - Shortage of economically active and economic depression